bear-rsg/4m-association/themes/pure/README.md

         ('twitter-square', 'https://twitter.com/example'),
     )
     ```
-    where the first value of the tuple is the icon name from http://fontawesome.io/icons/ after stripping `fa-` (eg. `fa-github` will be `github`)title: (.*)
+    where the first value of the tuple is the icon name from http://fontawesome.io/icons/ after stripping `fa-` (eg. `fa-github` will be `github`)
-date: 2021-03-31

-date: 2021-03-30
 * `about_author` - short summary about author displayed under gravatar
 * `email` - display author's gravar on article.
-See [gravatar pelican plugin](https://github.com/getpelican/pelican-plugins/tree/master/gravatar)title: (.*)
+See [gravatar pelican plugin](https://github.com/getpelican/pelican-plugins/tree/master/gravatar)
-date: 2021-03-31

-date: 2021-03-30

 ![Pure preview](http://i.imgur.com/lqCJVrF.png)